jonasbergstroem/Cohomology-of-moduli-spaces-of-curves/README.md

 The S_n-equivariant Euler characteristic of the moduli space of stable n-pointed curves of genus g has been computed from S_n'-equivariant Euler characteristic of the moduli spaces of smooth n'-pointed curves of genus g', with 3g'-3+n' \leq 3g-3+n, using (an implementation in maple by Carel Faber of) the formula (Theorem 8.13) in:
 "E. Getzler and M. M. Kapranov, Modular operads, Compos.
 Math.
 110 (1998), no. 1, 65–126".

-All S_n-equivariant Euler characteristics below can also be taken with values in the Grothendieck group of mixed Hodge structures.
+All Euler characteristics that only contain L can also be taken with values in the Grothendieck group of mixed Hodge structures.

 The package SF for maple by John Stembridge was used for computations with symmetric polynomials.